 MacEwan University’s Student Affairs office provides a range of academic and personal supports.
 We often refer students to the following services.

-In your first year of university you will be surrounded by new environments, new knowledge, new people and new perspectives.
-We have a lot of support and information to help you get through your first year successfully.
-Starting with New Student Orientation, First Year Experience gives you information you need on support and resources, extracurricular activities and ways to get involved to make the most of your university experience.
+First-year university students encounter new environments, new knowledge, new people and new perspectives.
+We can help you navigate all of these new experiences successfully.
+Starting with New Student Orientation, and going throughout the year, we provide information on support and resources, extracurricular activities and ways to get involved to make the most of your university experience.